Glif 6th, Grada

 Stars nodded enthusiastically and bolted out of the room.
 ‘KEKIK!
 Ka’harja says we can bini kan!’

 Ka’harja chuckled.
 He wouldn’t expect someone from the Heck’ne to be this entertaining.
 Not in such an sweet way.
 She almost reminded Ka’harja of a kogarg boy he’d had a fling with a few years back… that hadn’t turned out too well.
-He didn’t want to think of that, so he grabbed the half-drunk bottle of Orgasm and downed the rest.
+He didn’t want to think of it, so he grabbed the half-drunk bottle of Orgasm and downed the rest.

 He wanted to mix it into the porridge like his mother would have done, but he didn’t think it was a good idea to give alcohol to his guests.
 Not when they had an infant to feed.